Jay H. Krall, Attorney at Law

 What if your POA isn’t the Statutory Short Form; that is, your POA is comprised of paragraphs in which your attorney painstakingly spelled out your agent’s powers?
 For years, many attorneys have substituted their own, more comprehensive POAs for the Statutory Short Form—specifically describing each power granted to the agent and expanding the scope of the powers to meet anticipated, and unanticipated, needs of the Principal.
 If your POA is an attorney-drafted POA, and not the Statutory Short Form, it may already include most of the expanded provisions contained in the new Act.
 You should check with your attorney to determine whether or not your current POA should be updated to include the expanded provisions of the new Act, and, at the very least, incorporate by reference the expanded provisions of the new Act.

 Some of the most welcomed changes under the new Act address the issues surrounding incapacity of the Principal.
 One of the primary reasons for establishing a POA is to give someone authority to manage your affairs in the event of mental incapacity.
-While the former Statute set out the requirements for a power of attorney to become effective, or continue to be effective, during incapacity of the Principal (referred to as a “durable POA”), the former Statute did not define incapacity.
+While the former Statute set out the requirements for a power of attorney to become effective or continue to be effective, during incapacity of the Principal (referred to as a “durable POA”), the former Statute did not define incapacity.
 This left both the agent and the custodian of the Principal’s assets with no procedure for making a legally-supported determination of the incapacity of the Principal.
-The new Act not only contains a precise definition of incapacity, it also made all POAs durable by default unless the POA specifically states that it terminates upon the incapacity of the Principal.
+The new Act not only contains a precise definition of incapacity, but it also made all POAs durable by default unless the POA specifically states that it terminates upon the incapacity of the Principal.
 This is the opposite of the former Statute, which says that a POA is durable only if the document states that it remains effective after the incapacity or mental incompetence of the Principal.

 There is another significant feature regarding incapacity included in the new Act: it is no longer necessary to record a POA in the registry of deeds—no matter when the POA was created—in order for it to be durable.
 Going forward, the only time a POA must be recorded is when the POA is used in a real estate transaction, and the new Act provides a Short Form Limited POA which satisfies that statutory requirement.
-Given the fact that registry documents can be accessed by anyone, from anywhere, I believe it is more important than ever to limit the amount of information in the public’s purview, and eliminating this outdated recording requirement was long-overdue.
+Given the fact that registry documents can be accessed by anyone, from anywhere, I believe it is more important than ever to limit the amount of information in the public’s purview, and eliminating this outdated recording requirement was long overdue.

 As the demographics of our State continue to shift toward a more elderly population, the need for incapacity planning—of which an effective POA is a critical component—will continue to increase.
 A POA is less critical for folks who have a funded revocable trust.
-However, for non-trust assets, such as IRAs and 401(k)s, an effective POA, and an agent who is fully-authorized to act in the best interest of the Principal, are a must!
-The new North Carolina Uniform Power of Attorney Act will make it easier for agents to carry out their fiduciary duties and should reduce or eliminate the concerns of banks, brokerage firms and other custodians when they are asked to acknowledge the agent’s authority to act.
+However, for non-trust assets, such as IRAs and 401(k)s, an effective POA, and an agent who is fully authorized to act in the best interest of the Principal, are a must!
+The new North Carolina Uniform Power of Attorney Act will make it easier for agents to carry out their fiduciary duties and should reduce or eliminate the concerns of banks, brokerage firms, and other custodians when they are asked to acknowledge the agent’s authority to act.

 As a licensed attorney for more than 3 decades, Attorney Krall has helped thousands of individuals and families protect and preserve assets & reduce the cost and complexity of transferring assets to loved ones.
 Attorney Krall is licensed to practice law in the State of North Carolina.
 While the information provided in this Article does not constitute legal advice, it is accurate with respect to North Carolina law.
 Since laws can vary significantly from state-to-state, you should seek competent legal advice from an attorney licensed in your state of residence.